fizzywhizbang/zCA/README.md

 Install therecipe/qt
 Download this source
 type go run .
+If using a mac download the latest release

 The program will create a root directory and a crt directory Your root certs will be stored under root and any other certs you create will be stored under crt